pcbreysse/lim/README.md

 pip install hmf
 ```

+Astropy units are used throughout this code to avoid unit conversion errors.
+To use the output of lim in any code which does not accept astropy units, simply replace output x with x.value.

+Using the simulation functionality requires peak-patch catalogs.
+One example catalog is included here, more can be obtained from George Stein (github.com/georgestein)

 Finally, lim uses the hmf matter power spectrum, which uses the python camb wrapper if available, and the Eisenstein-Hu transfer function if not.

 ### Quickstart